scaffold-eth/scaffold-eth-2/README.md

 🏗️🤝🪝 Construction crane, handshake, and hook to represent building smart contracts.

-🔺🔼🔻 Upward-pointing and downward-pointing triangles to represent the geometric shape of the Ethereum logo.
+🔺🔼🔻 Upward-pointing and downward-pointing triangles to represent the geometric shape of the Ethereum.

 🟪🟦🟩  Purple, blue, and green square to represent the Ξ Ethereum logo's color scheme.